No description

 I'm Greg Helding.
 You can find me at helding.net, on GitHub at github.com/gthelding, and on Forgejo at forgejo.gth.sh/greg.

-This is my personal NixOS flake for four machines, with shared Home Manager configuration for user greg.
+This is my personal NixOS flake for six machines (plus a custom installer ISO), with shared Home Manager modules and per-host user profiles (greg and w9gth).
 Welcome, and thanks for stopping by - feel free to explore the layout, borrow ideas, and adapt anything useful for your own setup.

 Hosts